-Generally, the regular reexamination effective date will not change as a result of an interim reexamination; however, in the event that an interim reexam is requested within one-hundred twenty (120) days of a scheduled full re-examination, HABC will perform a full reexamination instead of the interim reexamination.
+Generally, the regular reexamination effective date will not change because of an interim reexamination; however, if an interim reexam is requested within one-hundred twenty (120) days of a scheduled full re-examination, HABC will perform a full reexamination instead of the interim reexamination.
 This will initiate a change to the date of the household's regular reexamination schedule.
 This does NOT apply to Tax Credit units.